 Beth and Bob Kennett own Liberty Hill Farm in Rochester, VT, and what a farm it is.
 With 240 acres and about 270 cattle, they have their hands full.
 They are much more than farmers, however, as if that weren't enough already.
 They face all the same challenges that New England farmers face everywhere with long hours, low milk prices, and uncooperative weather.
 But they sometimes get a little help from unexpected sources.

 Beth and Bob run a “guest farm,” which is much like a Bed & Breakfast except they also serve family dinners for their visitors.
-Guests come from all over, and just recently they hosted a family from Poland for two weeks.
+Try Beth Kennett’s Vermont Cheddar Gougères with Smoked Salmon Filling or the Liberty Hill Grill, these are just a few of the delightful treats prepared for her overnight guests who come from all over.
+Just recently they hosted a family from Poland for two weeks.
 The guests participate as much or as little as they want in farm activities.
 Guests come for a day or even a week, and they love to get their hands dirty.
 They get up to help with the morning milking, clean the barn, work in the fields, and learn everything they can about crops and dairy farming.
 It is a hands-on, working experience that lives with them forever.
 “When they leave,” Beth comments, “people say they will never take another glass of milk for granted.”